awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 's3://mybucket/my-pylib.zip'
 ```
 If you specify an Amazon S3 bucket, you must also provide credentials for an AWS user that has permission to download the file\.
- If the Amazon S3 bucket does not reside in the same AWS Region as your Amazon Redshift cluster, you must use the REGION option to specify the AWS Region in which the data is located\.
+ If the Amazon S3 bucket doesn't reside in the same AWS Region as your Amazon Redshift cluster, you must use the REGION option to specify the AWS Region in which the data is located\.
 The value for *aws\_region* must match an AWS Region listed in the table in the [REGION](copy-parameters-data-source-s3.md#copy-region) parameter description for the COPY command\.

 *authorization*
 A clause that indicates the method your cluster uses for authentication and authorization to access the Amazon S3 bucket that contains the library file\.
 Your cluster must have permission to access the Amazon S3 with the LIST and GET actions\.